 Fall, Spring.
-3(2-2) P: TC 201 and CAS 204 and CAS 208 R: Open to students in the Department of Telecommunication, Information Studies and Media or in the Design Specialization or in the Game Design and Development Specialization.
+3(2-2) P: TC 201 and CAS 204 and CAS 208 R: Open to students in the Department of Telecommunication, Information Studies and Media or in the Design Specialization or in the Game Design and Development Specialization or in the Information Technology Specialization.
 SA: TC 241

 Brainstorming, planning, implementing, and troubleshooting applications and interfaces for interactive media.
-Basic principles of programming for interac-
+Basic principles of programming for interactivity.

-Film Directing 335
+335 Film Directing